"MUSC Nurses Change Lives"

 No, all students are admitted to the ACC BSN program full-time.

-Is it possible to work while I am in the program?
+Can I work while I am enrolled in the program?

 Students are discouraged from working while they are enrolled in the program.
 Some students find after they complete their first semester of nursing coursework, they can work a minimal number of hours per week as a nursing extern or tech.
 Essentially, the program will require your full attention each day either in the classroom or clinical areas.
 There may be some evening or weekend clinical experiences as well.